decentraland/decentraland-crypto-rust/README.md

 # Decentraland crypto (Rust)

-This crate is a port of the original [`@dcl/crypto`](https://github.com/decentraland/decentraland-crypto) implemented on javascript and provides the necessary tools to create and validate Decentraland's Authentication Chains.
+This crate is a port of [`@dcl/crypto`](https://github.com/decentraland/decentraland-crypto) originally implemented on javascript and provides the necessary tools to create and validate Decentraland's Authentication Chains.

 ## Test